Psychological exam sought for N.C. man accused of threatening to kill Biden

 The U.S. Attorney's Office in Charlotte does not oppose the motion, according to the court document.

 According to court records, Reeves was arrested after phone calls were made to the White House switchboard between Jan.
 28 and Feb.
-1 in which the caller threatened to kill the president and other federal officials.
+1 in which he threatened to kill the president and other federal officials.

 Reeves repeated the threats in phone conversations with the Secret Service in which he taunted agents to try and stop him, documents show.

-In another of the calls, according to the Secret Service affidavit, Reeves appeared to threaten to kill members of Congress.
-In another, he told one of the agents "to come pick him up, and take him to the White House so he can punch the President in the face, sit in his chair, and stay there until he dies."
+In another of the calls, according to the Secret Service affidavit, he told one of the agents "to come pick him up, and take him to the White House so he can punch the president in the face, sit in his chair and stay there until he dies."

-Court documents and an Observer investigation into Reeves' background revealed a history of criminal violence.
-His previous charges include threatening the life of a public employee, assault on a police officer while resisting arrest, terroristic threats and acts, and violation of a family violence order, among other arrests.